WordPress Multisite: Subdomains or Subdirectories?

 - Whether your network is on a new WordPress installation or an established one.

-- Whether or not you’re using domain redirection.
+- Whether you’re using domain redirection.

 - Your hosting – can you set up subdomains?